1989 Polish parliamentary election: Background

 In May and August 1988 massive waves of workers' strikes broke out in the Polish People's Republic.
 The strikes, as well as street demonstrations, continued throughout spring and summer, ending in early September 1988.
 These actions shook the communist regime of the country to such an extent that it decided to begin talking about recognising Solidarity (Polish: Solidarność), an "unofficial" labor union that subsequently grew into a political movement.
 As a result, later that year, the regime decided to negotiate with the opposition, which opened the way for the 1989 Round Table Agreement.
 The second, much bigger wave of strikes (August 1988) surprised both the government and top leaders of Solidarity, who were not expecting actions of such intensity.
 These strikes were mostly organized by local activists, who had no idea that their leaders from Warsaw had already started secret negotiations with the communists.

 An agreement was reached by the communist Polish United Workers' Party (PZPR) and the Solidarity movement during the Round Table negotiations.
 The final agreement was signed on 4 April 1989, ending communist rule in Poland.
 As a result, real political power was vested in a newly created bicameral legislature (the Sejm, with the recreated Senate), whilst the office of president was re-established.
 Solidarity became a legitimate and legal political party: On 7 April 1989 the existing parliament changed the election law and changed the constitution (through the April Novelization), and on 17 April, the Supreme Court of Poland registered Solidarity.
 Soon after the agreement was signed, Solidarity leader Lech Wałęsa travelled to Rome to be received by the Polish Pope John Paul II.

 Perhaps the most important decision reached during the Round Table talks was to allow for partially free elections to be held in Poland.
 (A fully free election was promised "in four years").
 All seats in the newly recreated Senate of Poland were to be elected democratically, as were 161 seats (35 percent of the total) in Sejm.
 The remaining 65% of the seats in the Sejm were reserved for the PZPR and its satellite parties (United People's Party (ZSL), Alliance of Democrats (SD), and communist-aligned Catholic parties).
 These seats were still technically elected, but only government-sponsored candidates were allowed to compete for them.
-In addition, all 35 seats elected via the country-wide list were reserved for the PZPR's candidates provided they gained a certain quota of support.
+In addition, all 35 seats elected via the national electoral list were reserved for the PZPR's candidates provided they gained a certain quota of support.
 This was to ensure that the most notable leaders of the PZPR were elected.